BrighterCommand/Rewind/README.md

 ## Directory structure

+We take a directory structure that gives us the shared and versioned documents, and how to fit them into a TOC that covers both

 source
 - root - the root level files for a GitBook project.
 Readme, Summary, etc
-- shared - the documentation for Brighter or Darker that is common across all versions
+- shared - the documentation for Brighter or Darker that is common across all versions. .toc.yaml and .md files
-- v1 - the documentation for Brighter or Darker that is specific to V1
+- 9.0.0 - the documentation for Brighter or Darker that is specific to V9. .toc.yaml and .md files
+  - _static\images - any images used by the docs
-- V2 - the documentation for Brighter or Darker that is specific to v2
+- 10.0.0 - the documentation for Brighter or Darker that is specific to v10. .toc.yaml and .md files
+  - _static\images - any images used by the docs

+We then merge shared with each version and build the Summary.md file which from the .toc.yaml files

 docs - the root level files for a GitBook project.
 Readme, Summary, etc
-- v1 - the docs for v1
+- 9.0.0 - the docs for v1
+  - _static\images - any images used by the docs
-- v2 - the docs for v2
+- 10.0.0 - the docs for v2
+  - _static\images - any images used by the docs

 ## Building the documentation

 When we build the documentation for a version, we copy shared, then the documentation for each version.
-This means that if you have shared and V1 and V2, you will need to include docs from V1 that should appear in V2, within V2.
-In a later version we may change this so that we include V1 within V2, but for now, we are keeping it simple.
+This means that if you have shared and 9.0.0 and 10.0.0, any docs that appear in both 9.0.0 and 10.0.0 should appear in shared.
+We won't copy from 9.0.0 to 10.0.0.

+This works to support two versions => the tip of the spear and the last release.
+If we want to support documentation for three versions this would get more complicated as we would need to flow documents from one version to the next i.e. 8.0.0 to 9.0.0 to 10.0.0 unless overwritten.
+This is out-of-scope as we have no plans to support three versions right now.

 ## Table of Contents